How to Choose a Tumble Dryer: UK Buyer Guide

-The easiest way to choose a tumble dryer is to make the big decisions in the right order: type first, then size, then running costs, then budget, then shortlist.
+The easiest way to choose a tumble dryer is to make the big decisions in the right order: type first, then size, then running costs, then noise and placement, then budget, then shortlist.

 Best route for most buyers